Habitat Creation and Environment

 A Gold Standard for the Forest - The Trinity River Audubon Center

 The beautiful 21,000 square foot building was designed to achieve LEED® Gold certification.
-The gold status became a reality in 2011 and this is the first building with a gold status within the City of Dallas Parks and Recreation system.
+The gold status became a reality in 2011 resulting in the first building with a gold status within the City of Dallas Parks and Recreation system.

 The long list of green components that make this building so special and worthy of such an esteemed symbol of environmental excellence are: